mOctave/es-dawn/README.md

 A plugin for [Endless Sky](https://github.com/endless-sky/endless-sky/) providing an alternate, and much earlier, storyline.
 First version still in progress: Right now it is very buggy and incomplete.

+Designed to work with Endless Sky version 0.9.14.

 ## Downloading
 To download the latest version, go to the Releases section and download the zip file containing the latest release.
 Building from source is not reccomended since the repository contains files that are not used in the plugin.